How and When To Replace Brake Rotors (Step By Step Guide)

 First, order some replacement rotors for your car from the nearest shop.
 You can consider browsing online for the best deals.

 Jack up your car and take off the wheel.
-After removing the wheel, remove the calliper.
+After removing the wheel, remove the caliper.
 This is the housing in which the brake pads are located.
-When removing the calliper, be careful not to damage the brake line.
+When removing the caliper, be careful not to damage the brake line.

 Step 3: Remove The Rotor

-Once the calliper is removed, the rotor should slip out easily.
+Once the caliper is removed, the rotor should slip out easily.
 It may take a bit of work to remove them, especially if the rotors have never been removed.

 Step 4: Put The New Rotors